fearlessdots/ptywrapper/README.md

 - `Writer`: This type is a struct that wraps two file pointers (source and destination) and a context.
 It implements the `io.Writer` interface and is used to copy data between the source and destination.

 - `Command`: This type is a struct that represents a command to be run in a PTY.
-It includes fields for the command entry, arguments, a flag to discard output, a flag to indicate if the command has completed, the command output, and the exit code.
+It includes fields for the command entry, arguments, environment variables, a flag to discard output, a flag to indicate if the command has completed, the command output, and the exit code.

 ### Functions